emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 any new development or utilization of a product.

 ## 2. Define Roles and Responsibilities

+When you set clear roles and responsibilities, everyone knows what’s expected of them within the group.
+They know how to behave, what they need to accomplish, and how to reach the group’s goals.
+People work together better when they understand their roles.

 ## 3. Plan and Manage Projects